 Silos.
 (See #1, #2, #4)

-A leader creates a strategy without understanding, clarifying, or articulating the top objectives of the business and before understanding the lay of the land and what previous leaders have tried.
+A leader creates a strategy without first formulating, clarifying, or articulating the top objectives of the business.

 "Changing the drapes": a knee-jerk reach for new logo, new colors, new website, new offices, new SaaS, etc.